nearform/commentami/packages/comments-backend-core/README.md

-# Comments - Server
+# @nearform/comments-backend-core

-## How to use the core `comments` module
+## Setup

-To use the `comments` module you will need to pass a connection object to it's initialization function.
+To use the `comments-backend-core` module you will need to pass a connection object to it's initialization function.

 This connection object should be an instance of the `Pool`/`Client` from `node-postgres` or an object with the same interface.